-Constitutional Some instances of recentralization have occurred through fiscal or Discretion administrative means, but despite the usual stereotypes about French hypercentralization, it is fair to say that subnational government enjoys much freedom of maneuver.
+Some instances of recentralization have occurred through fiscal or administrative means, but despite the usual stereotypes about French hypercentralization, it is fair to say that subnational government enjoys much freedom of maneuver.
 Legally, subnational government is subordinate.
-Politically, the influence of local elites in parliament and in particular in the Senate is decisive.
+Politically, the influence of local elites in parliament and in particular in the Senate has been decisive.
+However, this is less true in the National Assembly due to the fact that the majority of the new deputies elected in 2017 have no local experience or responsibility.
 The most efficient but contested instruments of control derive from the legal, technical or economic standards imposed by the Brussels and Paris bureaucracies.
 Violating such standards can involve high political, monetary and legal costs for local politicians.
 As local taxes and spending have grown beyond control over the past 30 years, and the myriad of local units make the steering of policymaking difficult, central government has failed to find more effective tools than reducing central government financial contributions to force local authorities to reduce their spending.
+"Contracts" determining spending have been signed with most of the large local units.

-Policymakers in France share a common interest in ensuring national cohesion.
+National Standards Score: 9 Policymakers in France share a common interest in ensuring national cohesion.
 This is the basis for a large number of national standards and rules that canalize local and regional policies.
 National standards are determined by national regulations and constitutional and administrative courts serve as arbiters in disputes over whether these standards are met.
 The application of national standards is facilitated by the fact that most public utilities are provided by large private or semi-public companies with a vested interest in having the same rules and standards across the country.
 Services such as energy supply, water distribution or garbage collection are run by many different companies, most of which belong to two or three holding companies.
-Following the protest of business and local politicians against a flood of norms and standards, the government has started an enquiry and taken a few measures of "simplification."
+Following the protest of business and local politicians against a flood of norms and standards, the government has started an enquiry and taken a few

+Effective Regulatory Enforcement Score: 7 measures of "simplification."
 However, to date, no significant results have been observed with the exception of the construction sector where norms have been simplified, after imposing extremely cumbersome rules and standards.